Brown, Tatum score 31 each, Boston beats Hawks for 3-1 lead

 Jayson Tatum also had 31 points for the Celtics, who now lead 3-1 with the best-of-seven series shifting back to Boston for a possible clinching game Tuesday.

 Brown stunned his teammates by removing the mask during a timeout early in the second quarter after making only 1 of 7 shots.
-Marcus Smart joked that no one recognized Brown at first; after all, he’s been wearing the black shield since sustaining facial contusions in February.
+Marcus Smart joked that no one recognized Brown at first; after all, he’s been wearing the black shield since sustaining a facial fracture in February.

 “Maybe it was all my head,” Brown said.
 “I just needed a different look.”